kaisermann/svelte-loadable/README.md

 <Loadable loader={() => import('./AsyncComponent.svelte')} />
 ```

-Use `unloader` to prevent Loadable from caching the component which will cause it to call `loader` each time the component is used.
+Use `unloader` to prevent `Loadable` from caching the component which will cause it to call `loader` each time the component is used after being unmounted.

 ```html
 <script>